JetBrains/teamcity-documentation/topics/gradle.md

 <td>

 TeamCity can make use of the Gradle `:buildDependents` [feature](http://www.gradle.org/docs/current/userguide/userguide_single.html#sec:multiproject_build_and_test).
-If the _Incremental building_ checkbox is enabled, TeamCity will detect Gradle modules affected by changes in the build, and start the `:buildDependents` command for them only.
+If the _Incremental building_ option is enabled, TeamCity will detect Gradle modules affected by changes in the build and start the `:buildDependents` command for them only.
 This will cause Gradle to fully build and test only the modules affected by changes.

 </td></tr><tr>